columbus-elst-connection/CFP/README.md

 All these patterns seem intricate and complex.
 Often they can be modelled in a simple and effective way.
 Sometimes this model let's you learn something about nature.

 In this workshop we will explore _Lindenmayer systems_, or _L-systems_.
 These systems allow you to model various natural forms such as plants, trees and certain algeas.
 Furthermore it offers an playinground for certain type of fractals.

-We will not only play with L-systems, we will also learn techniques for expressing and rendering them.
-It are these techniques that will transit from the pleasant playground of the workshop into the toolbelt of the participant.
+We will implement our own domain-specific language for expressing L-systems.
+We will have fun playing with L-systems and generating beautiful images.
+These techniques will transit from the pleasant playground of the workshop into the toolbelt of the participant.

 So come and learn how to model your favourite forms of nature.